Organic Gardening for the Backyard Farmer

 Excellent – more, more!

-The 2 day practical workshop costs $75 per person (Early bird) and $100 after Saturday the 20th of April 2013.
-The price includes morning tea.
+The 2 day practical workshop costs $75 per person (Early bird) and $100 after Saturday the 25th of May 2013.
+The price also includes morning tea on both days.

 Safety Note: Although your skill level is not important, my block is steep in areas and you will need to be able to walk easily on grassy slopes which may be slippery.
 These workshops are unfortunately unsuitable for people with any walking related issues or disabilities.